-Figure 5: Exploded view of the Kanso 2 (CP1150) Sound Processor

-Sound is detected by two microphones placed symmetrically on the outer surface of the processor and protected from dirt and debris by a replaceable microphone cover.
-Power to the Sound Processor is provided by a custom-built, integrated, rechargeable 175 mAh lithium-ion battery that is expected to provide at least 16 hours of processor use for most users from a single charge.
-The external processor is aligned with the internal implant receiver coil by a magnet, which is available in different strengths to accommodate varying user hair types and skin thicknesses.
-Standard axial magnets are available in seven strengths and imaging (I) diametric magnets, used with Cl600-series implants, are available in six strengths to prevent magnets becoming a choking hazard for small children, the magnets are designed to be tamper resistant and can only be removed from the Sound Processors using a specialised tool.
+Figure 4: External view of the Kanso 2 (CP1150) Sound Processor external processor is aligned with the internal implant receiver coil by a magnet, which is available in different strengths to accommodate varying user hair types and skin thicknesses.
+Standard axial magnets are available in seven strengths and imaging (I) diametric magnets, used with CI600-series implants, are available in six strengths to prevent magnets becoming a choking hazard for small children, the magnets are designed to be tamper resistant and can only be removed from the Sound Processors using a specialised tool.